Martinsos/edlib/README.md

 * It can find **optimal alignment path** (instructions how to transform first sequence into the second sequence).
 * It can find just the **start and/or end locations of alignment path** - can be useful when speed is more important than having exact alignment path.
 * Supports **multiple [alignment methods](#alignment-methods)**: global(**NW**), prefix(**SHW**) and infix(**HW**), each of them useful for different scenarios.
+* You can **extend character equality definition**, enabling you to e.g. have wildcard characters, to have case insensitive alignment or to work with degenerate nucleotides.
 * It can easily handle small or **very large sequences**, even when finding alignment path, while consuming very little memory.
 * **Super fast** thanks to Myers's bit-vector algorithm.